Page images

 Their oracles break forth mysterious as of old.

-Where hours on hours they sighingly reclin'd, And count the vapory god soft-breathing in
+Where hours on hours they sighingly reclin'd,

 the wind.